The New Sign!

 This web page became our story board; and Fairfield County residents, former MZI students, plus many with simply an interest in history and restoration projects have followed the effort on behalf of Mt.
 Zion.

-Over four years later, we're on the brink of seeing work begin on a facility that will be what we envisioned: a testament to the educational uses that came before it and an on-going benefit to the whole community.
-Our attention has become focused on using this project for economic development in the community and the prospects have grown as dedication strengthened with each month of work on the project.
+Nearly six years later, FOMZI holds title to the property and work has begun on a facility that will be what we envisioned: a testament to the educational uses that came before it and an on-going benefit to the whole community.
+Our attention is focused on using this project for economic development in the community and the prospects have grown as dedication strengthened with each month of work on the project.

 The Friends of Mt.
-Zion Institute are grateful to have played a part in that and invite you to continue to check in with us for updated photos and progress reports.
+Zion Institute are grateful to play a part in that and invite you to continue to check in with us for updated photos and progress reports.

 Click link above